WPHM: Back to news-talk

 One of the longest running spoken word programs on WPHM abruptly came to an end in 2022 with the cancellation of First Light with Michael Toscano distributed by Westwood One.
-Taking the early morning time slot in First Light's place would be This Morning with Gordon Deal from Compass Media Networks starting August 1.

-Also in 2022, WPHM revamped it's weekend lineup to add more specialty talk shows from Premiere Networks including Bill Handel, Leo Laporte, and Gary Sullivan.
-Michigan-based travel talk show Behind the Mitten also returned in August and the station also picked up the nationally syndicated Sterling on Sunday show.
+Taking the early morning time slot in First Light's place would be This Morning with Gordon Deal from Compass Media Networks.
+Also that year, the station revamped its weekend lineup to add more talk shows from Premiere Networks including Bill Handel, Leo Laporte, Gary Sullivan, and Fox Sports Radio.